Log actual dCache door used in transferred event

 Making a stab at this for v2_3_0; unfortunately the layer that does the door rotation doesn't know what command it's in, it just string-replaces in the command being retried... so I'm logging the command being run in any case, which will log the underlying "rm" calls, "cp" calls, "ls" calls, etc. with the full replaced door names, etc.

-#2 Updated by Kevin Retzke about 1 year ago
+#2 Updated by Kevin Retzke over 1 year ago

 Thanks Marc.
 So this will add another log message with the actual command?